JuanVDW/PCNSE/Platforms-and-Architecture.md

 ### Cyber Attack Lifecycle
 * Recon, Weaponize & Deliver, Exploitation, Installation, Command & Control, Act on Objective

+### Security Operating Platform
-### NGFW
+* Network Security: NGFW
     * Identifies and inspects all traffic
     * Blocks known threats
     * Sense unknown to cloud
     * Extends to mobile and virtual networks

-### Threat Intel Cloud
-* Gathers potential threats from network and endpoints
-* Analyzes and correlates threat intel
-* Disseminates threat intel to network and endpoints

-### Advanced Endpoint Protection
+* Advanced Endpoint Protection: TRAPS protects endpoint
     * Inspects all Processes and files
     * Prevents known and unknown exploits
     * Integrates with cloud to prevent known and unknown malware
+* Cloud Security: VM-series firewall
+* Cortex : Prevention, detection and response platform that runs on fully integrated endpoint, network and cloud data

 ### Other items available
-* Panorama: Centralized management of all PAN firewall points.
+* Panorama: Centralized management of all PAN firewall points
+* Prisma SaaS (Aperture): protection for cloud-based systems like box, sales force, etc. helps manage permissions and file scans.
+Focused on DLP, PCI, and other personally exploitable data.
+* Prisma Public Cloud = RedLock
 * AutoFocus: Hosted security service, provides aggregate info on threat intel from multiple sources
-* Aperture: protection for cloud-based systems like box, sales force, etc. helps manage permissions and file scans. focused on DLP, PCI, and other personally exploitable data.
+* MineMeld: Aggregate data from multiple external threat intel sources (public and private)
 * GlobalProtect: VPN that puts traffic back through the firewall to ensure traffic scanning, traffic visibility and security.

+### Threat Intel Cloud
+* Gathers potential threats from network and endpoints
+* Analyzes and correlates threat intel
+* Disseminates threat intel to network and endpoints

 ### Next Gen Firewall Architecture
 * PAN is a single-pass Parallel Processing system